lu7ue/code-exporter/README.md

 ## Current Features

-- **Simple Graphical Interface:** Provide a lightweight Tkinter-based GUI for visual folder input and file selection.
+- **Simple Graphical Interface:** A lightweight Tkinter-based interface with drag-and-drop folder input, navigation buttons, and a clear button to reset the current project.
-- **Folder Scanning and Filtering:** Scan a folder and list all readable files inside it.
-Automatically skip unnecessary files and folders such as `.git`, `__pycache__`, `node_modules`, `.vscode`, images, logs, and binaries.
+- **Folder Scanning and Filtering:** Automatically scans a selected folder, applies built-in ignore rules, and also reads `.gitignore` to skip irrelevant files such as caches, configs, images, logs, binaries, and other noise.
+- **Flexible File Selection:** Choose files using checkboxes with quick actions like select all, deselect all, or invert selection.
+- **Project Structure View:** A dedicated structure page provides a tree-style visualization of the project and supports one-click copy-to-clipboard.
-- **File Selection and Exporting:** Select specific files using checkboxes and export them into a single text file (`project_export.txt`) saved in the Downloads folder.
-Each exported file includes its path and content.
+- **File Exporting:** Export selected files into a single consolidated text file (`project_export.txt`) stored in the Downloads folder, including each file’s path and its content.
-- **Empty File Handling:** Automatically mark empty or unreadable files with placeholders like "empty file" or "[Could not read file]".
+- **Empty File Handling:** Detects unreadable or empty files and marks them with clear placeholders such as "[Empty file]" or "[Could not read file]".
-- **Pop-up Notifications:** Show clear pop-up messages for invalid folder paths, empty scan results, and successful exports.
+- **Pop-up Notifications:** Provides concise pop-ups for invalid paths, empty results, completed exports, and other key interactions.

 ---